RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 There is something else happening within the story.
 Jesus doesn’t commend the rich man for being “kind” by allowing Lazarus to lie at his gate nor does he condemn him for disobeying the Old Testament.
 So why is the rich man treated so harshly later?

-It could be that the rich man is indifferent –doing nothing to alleviate Lazarus’ suffering or paying any attention to the Jewish law.
-When the rich man experiences suffering himself he suddenly gets a taste of what Lazarus’s life has been like.
-When the rich man begs Abraham (the father of the Jewish faith) to send Lazarus to him Abraham cannot, and when the rich man begs Abraham to send Lazarus to his family Abraham tells him that they should listen to Moses and the Prophets.
+It could be that the rich man is indifferent, doing nothing to stop Lazarus’ suffering or paying any attention to the Jewish law.
+When the rich man experiences suffering himself, he suddenly gets a taste of what Lazarus’ life has been like.
+When the rich man begs Abraham (the father of the Jewish faith) to send Lazarus to him, Abraham cannot.
+When the rich man begs Abraham to send Lazarus to his family Abraham tells him that they should listen to Moses and the Prophets.
 The rich man replies:

 ‘No, father Abraham,’ he said, ‘but if someone from the dead goes to them, they will repent.’